ICST-Technion/W24_bomb-riddle/README.md

 Players are presented with a set of wires that need to be unplugged in the correct order.
 They have 10 minutes to experiment with different combinations of unplugging and replugging the wires.
-The the buzzer beeps for the wires that were unplugged in the correct order helping players solve the puzzle.
+The the buzzer beeps when all wiers are cut, indicating hoe many were unplugged in the correct order helping players solve the puzzle.
+The buzzer also plays a sound when all wires are plugged indicating the start of a new round.
-The RGB LED indicates the state of the game.
+The RGB LED indicates the state of the game (solvd, failed and gameplay).
 When the player successfully unplugs all wires in the correct order, the led turnes green and the timer stopes.
 #### Node-RED Dashboard :